In the previous modules, you learned the foundational building blocks of modern AI applications:

 Calculator, text formatting, local data processing

-Agent connects to APIs or triggers workflows
+Agent connects to APIs or MCP servers

 Real-time data, integrations, or external actions